dzaczek/toolbox/README.md

 Generally, those scripts are designed only for presentation purposes and do not make any changes to the operating system.

 List scripts:
-- "[nofile-by-session.sh](nofile-by-session.sh)" -  each active session(sid) on a Linux system and amount number of files open by session .
+- "[nofile-by-session.sh](nofile-by-session.sh)" -  each active session(sid) on a Linux system and amount number of files open by session (ps remmber limits nofile are for the pids not for session) .
+- "[nofile-by-limit.sh](no-file-by-limit.sh)" - each active processv + amount of filedescriptors + limit  for this on pid